Matthewklop/EasyCan/README.md

 ./easyCan.sh

 Thats it!
-If you to stop press "Ctrl+C"
+If you to stop press "Ctrl+C".